 Intended to recognize agency pavement preservation, the Sorenson award is usually, but not always, presented to city and county agencies.
-New Hampshire joins California and Tennessee as the only state DOT winners.
+Criteria used to evaluate candidate agencies include: process used to

 For more information, or to submit nominations, please contact FP2’s executive director, Jim Moulthrop, at 8100 West Court, Austin, Tex., 78759, voice (512) 970-8865, e-mail at firstname.lastname@example.org.

 FP2 Inc. is a non-profit trade association organized under the Internal Revenue Code Section 501(c)6, and is supported by the pavement preservation industry, contractors, material suppliers and equipment